arnavagrawal22/VGGNet-FER2013-Implementation/README.md

 # Deep-Emotion
-This is implemetation of the paper Deep Emotion
+This is implementation of the paper Deep Emotion